 The Associate Provost manages curriculum development and program review, as well as faculty affairs operations including lecturer and probationary faculty evaluation procedures and sabbatical leave processes.
-The Associate Provost also oversees enrollment management departments which include the Registrar, Financial Aid, Admissions and Outreach, and Institutional Research.
 As ALO, Dr. Benton is responsible for Cal Maritime's accreditation and assessment efforts.